yast/autoyast-integration-test/README.md

   name) into the `iso` directory.
 You can find out the _original_ name in [config/definitions.yml](https://github.com/yast/autoyast-integration-test/blob/master/config/definitions.yml).
 * Latest YaST packages will also be downloaded from build system (IBS/OBS).
-If you want to include your own packages, just drop them into `rpms/<definition>` directory (e.g. `rpms/sles12-sp1`).
+If you want to include your own packages, just drop them into `rpms/<definition>` under *work directory* (e.g. `$HOME/aytests-workspace/rpms/sles12-sp1`).
 * Those packages will be included in a [Driver Update](https://en.opensuse.org/SDB:Linuxrc#p_dud) (DUD).
 * Finally, the DUD will be added to the ISO.
-The new ISO will be copied to `kiwi/iso/obs.iso`.
+The new ISO will be copied to `$HOME/aytests-workspace/iso/obs.iso`.

-If you want to use another ISO, just copy it to `kiwi/iso/obs.iso` and it will be used.
+If you want to use another ISO, just copy it to `iso/obs.iso` under the *work directory* and it will be used.

 ### Running the tests

 Once the ISO is available, the tests are ready to run.
 All tests are defined in the `test` directory.
 For example, to run `test/tftp.rb` test, just type:

-    $ bin/aytests test test/tftp.rb
+    $ aytests test test/tftp.rb

 If you want to run all the tests in `test` directory, just type:

-    $ bin/aytests test
+    $ aytests test test/*.rb

-By default, tests will run using libvirt/KVM as backend.
-But it's possible to select a different provider by setting the `AYTESTS_PROVIDER` environment variable.
+By default, tests will run using QEMU/KVM as backend.
+But it's possible to select a different provider via the `--provider` option or setting the `AYTESTS_PROVIDER` environment variable.
 At this time, `libvirt` and `virtualbox` are supported:

+    $ aytests test test/tftp.rb --provider virtualbox
-    $ AYTESTS_PROVIDER="virtualbox" bin/aytests test test/tftp.rb
+    $ AYTESTS_PROVIDER="virtualbox" aytests test test/tftp.rb

 Now, the nitty-gritty details.
-For every file in `test`, these steps will be
+For every test file, these steps will be
 performed:

-* A new Vagrant box will be created using the ISO and the profile stored in `test` (e.g. `test/tftp.xml`).
+* A new Vagrant box will be created using the ISO and the profile named after the test (e.g. `test/tftp.xml`).
   [Veewee](https://github.com/jedi4ever/veewee) will take care of this part.
 * Using the generated Vagrant box, a new virtual machine will be created and the tests will run on that machine.
+* If any test failed, the YaST2 logs will be copied to `log` directory under *work directory*.
-* The virtual machine will be destroyed.
+* Finally, the virtual machine will be destroyed.

 ### Re-running the tests

-Sometimes is useful to run only a given test but skipping the installation process, which is quite time consuming.
-To repeat the some test execution you can do:
+Sometimes is useful to run a given test but skipping the installation process, which is quite time consuming.
+To execute a test but skipping the installation:

-    $ bundle exec rspec <path/to/test.rb>
+    $ aytests test <path/to/test.rb> --skip-build

 For example:

-    $ bundle exec rspec test/tftp.rb
+    $ bundle exec rspec test/tftp.rb --skip-build

 ### Headless mode

 VirtualBox can run in headless mode if needed.
-To do that, just set the `AYTESTS_HEADLESS` environment variable to `true`.
+To do that, just use the `--headless` option or set the `AYTESTS_HEADLESS` environment variable to `true`.

+    $ aytests test test/tftp.rb --headless
-    $ AYTESTS_HEADLESS="true" bin/aytests test
+    $ AYTESTS_HEADLESS="true" aytests test

-This setting is not relevant to libvirt/KVM which will run in *headless* mode anyway.
+This setting is not relevant to QEMU/KVM which will run in *headless* mode anyway.

-### Running on local system

-Sometimes could be useful to run the tests in the local system.
-To do that, the `AYTESTS_LOCAL` environment variable should be set to `true`.

-    $ AYTESTS_LOCAL="true" bundle exec rspec <path/to/test.rb>

-For example:

-    $ bundle exec rspec test/sles12.rb

-Take into account that `sudo` will be used to execute testing scripts.

 ## Cleaning-up

 Two tasks for cleaning-up stuff are available.
-To remove cache (`build_iso/cache`) and [Kiwi](https://doc.opensuse.org/projects/kiwi/doc/) state (`kiwi/import_state.yaml`) use:
+To remove cache (`<work_dir>/cache`) and [Kiwi](https://doc.opensuse.org/projects/kiwi/doc/) state (`<work_dir>/veewee/import_state.yaml`) use:

-    $ bin/aytests clean
+    $ aytests clean

-If you also want to remove ISO images (downloaded and generated ones), logs and the Vagrant box file (`kiwi/autoyast.box`), just type:
+If you also want to remove ISO images (downloaded and generated ones), logs and the Vagrant box file (`kiwi/autoyast.box`), is safe to remove just the *work directory*.

-    $ bin/aytests clobber

 ## Caveats